XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/ledgers.md

 ### Example

-The following examples demonstrate the rounding behavior of ledger close times, from the perspective of an example validator, following a ledger with the close time **12:00:00**:
+The following examples show the rounding behavior of ledger close times, from the perspective of an example validator, following a ledger with the close time **12:00:00**:

 **Current consensus round**